What is the Work Truck Industry Welder Certification Program?

 Individuals attending the Train-the-Trainer program will need to bring the following with them to class:

-1. A laptop or Chromebook
+- A laptop or Chromebook

-2. All necessary personal protective equipment (PPE), including but not limited to safety-toed boots, welding helmet, welding hat, welding jacket, , and gloves.
+- All necessary personal protective equipment (PPE), including but not limited to safety-toed boots, welding helmet, welding hat, welding jacket, and gloves.
 Eye and ear protection will be provided by Lincoln Electric.
+Lincoln Electric will provide all other necessary materials including notepads, pens, and books.
+Breakfast and lunch will be provided during the training period.

 NC3 will communicate with all registered participants leading up to the Train-the-Trainer session to ensure they have necessary information, including the program agenda, list of required materials, program expectations, access to the applicable websites, and details on any online coursework that needs to be completed prior to the start.
-NC3 will conduct a video call several weeks before to review program details/ requirements and answer questions.
+NC3 will conduct a video call several weeks before to review program details/requirements and answer questions.

 What happens after the training session?

 Following the program, NC3 will provide a sample implementation plan companies can use to develop their own workplace training program.
 Participating companies will need to ensure they have computers (desktops, laptops or Chromebooks) available for trainees to use during their in-house training program.
-NC3 will continue to follow up with all participants after program completion to provide support and ensure successful program implementation.
+NC3 will

-Yes, NC3 provides additional welder certification training opportunities.
+provides additional welder certification training opportunities.
 To learn more about upcoming training opportunities, please contact NTEA using the information below.

 I have a question that hasn’t been answered here.
 Can you help?

 Absolutely!
-Contact NTEA at info@ntea.com or 800-441-6832.
+Contact NTEA at education@ntea.com or 248-489-7090.